Exploring Split’s Old Town: Your Guide to Croatia’s Roman City (2024)

 Everywhere you look, you’ll find stunningly well-preserved Roman and medieval architecture.

 I recommend coming either early in the morning or in the evening.
-At these times, it’s likely to be less crowded, and the light is at its best.
+At these times, it’ll be less crowded, with the light at its best.

 The following places are some of the highlights.
 Aside from the cathedral, all are free to visit. 🙂